-Remember, your healthcare team is here to help.
-This could be your GP, pharmacist, nurse, or gastroenterologist.
+Remember, your healthcare team are here to help.
+This could be your GP, pharmacist, nurse or dermatologist.
 You can also get support from your family or friends if you're feeling like you need somebody to talk to.

 How does RINVOQ work?